tongzhouxu/mashpit/paper/paper.md

 This requires herculean efforts, cutting edge algorithms, and powerful computers.
 However, smaller laboratories usually have a scientific workstation or similar equipment, much different than a cluster computing system.

-We note that for some organisms like Salmonella, queries can be of a sensitive nature.
+We note that for some organisms like _Salmonella_, queries can be of a sensitive nature.
 For example, harboring isolates in food production environments that are related to outbreak isolates is often perceived as a potential liability by food establishments, therefore thwarting the efforts to use and share the genomes of these organisms.

 To address any needs for speed and sensitivity, we created Mashpit.